morsssss/benmorss.com/content/rock-theory/triumph-of-the-unjazz.md

 #### “Streets”

 Doja Cat’s 2019 song [”Streets”](https://www.youtube.com/watch?v=jJdlgKzVsnI) is built on a sample that uses the E minor scale, sparse drums, and a thick, very low bass.
 The bass plays the note C, then slides down to a B that’s so low it only vaguely implies any sense of pitch.
 In the third bar, the bass moves up to E. In the third beat of the fourth bar, it returns to that very low B-like note, which sounds almost exactly like the original C, obscuring our sense of downbeat.
-When played on a piano, the whole thing sounds like this:
+When played on a piano (ok, a piano sound with a bass that I can slide down a half-step), the whole thing sounds like this:

 {{<image "triumph/streets-riff.png" 666>}}
+{{<audio "streets-riff">}}

 No section clearly plays the role of a chorus.
 If I were forced to choose, I’d pick the first vocal section, at 0:32 in the track, as it’s vocally simple, repeating the words “like you.”
 This could have even been the song’s title, if it wasn’t already named “Streets” after the opening sample, [from B2K “Streets is Callin'”](https://www.whosampled.com/Doja-Cat/Streets/).

 At 0:52, the music intensifies slightly as a faster vocal line is introduced.
 The vocal harmonies are diffuse and a bit hard to make out, but go something like this, mostly in parallel fifths:

 {{<image "triumph/streets-harmonies.png" 465>}}
+{{<audio "streets-harmonies">}}

 The top line emphasizes the note F#, returning to it on every downbeat.
 Over the E minor, this F# is a 2nd or 9th, a traditional dissonance, but a frequent unjazz consonance.
 But before we hear the F# over the E minor chord, we hear it over a C. There, not only is the F# an even more dissonant tritone, but it’s reinforced by the equally dissonant B in the harmony.
 This is another example where ♻️ a melody that’s consonant over one chord is then treated as consonant in a context would it normally be dissonant - except that the dissonant chord occurs first, and the dissonance is justified after the fact.
 The parallel fifths in the harmony introduce further dissonances, but it’s all good as long as we ⚖️ _stick with the same scale_ throughout.